There are three insurance schemes applicable for ITE full-time students:

 Yes.
 The Group Personal Accident Insurance Policy has a 24-hour worldwide coverage.

 What is the claiming procedure?
 How long does it take for the whole procedure to be completed?

-The injured student is required to complete a claim form which is obtainable through the Class Advisor (CA) or at Customer & Visitor Centre.
-The CA will then submit the completed form together with the student’s original receipts of claim to Student Services Department.
-All claims must be submitted to the Insurer within 30 days from the date of the accident.
-Usually, a student can expect to be reimbursed within 2 weeks to a month from the date of submission of the claim to the Insurer.
+The injured student is required to complete the relevant Claim Form which is obtainable at the Customer & Visitor Centre (CVC).
+The activity staff-in-charge or the Class Advisor will have to fill up an (1) Accident Report Form and submit it with the (2) completed Claim Form and the (3) student’s original receipts of claim at the dropbox at CVC.
+All claims must be submitted within 30 days from the date of the accident.
+Original receipts of follow-up claims must also be submitted within 1 month from the date of receipt.
+Usually, a student can expect to be reimbursed within 2 weeks to a month from the date of submission of the claim.